 The remote northeast represents a Uganda largely unknown to both visitors and the bulk of its population living down south.
 For good reason.
 It’s a long and rugged road to its principal draw, Kidepo Valley National Park, where lion prides, herds of zebra and waterbuck share the savannah with species found in no other Ugandan park such as cheetah and wild dogs.
-Bordering South Sudan and Kenya, it’s a world apart in terms of culture and landscape – with knobby mountains and steep escarpments straight outta fiction.
-Karamajong, Jie, Tepeth, Kadama, Ik, Dodoth, Pokot, Labwor, Mening, Nyangia people call the region home.
+Bordering South Sudan and Kenya, it’s a world apart in terms of culture and landscape – with knobby mountains and steep escarpments straight out of fiction.
+Karamojong, Jie, Tepeth, Kadama, Ik, Dodoth, Pokot, Labwor, Mening, Nyangia people call this region their home.

-Unfortunately the insecure past of the Karimojong has given the region and the people a negative image within Uganda and beyond.
-But happily the process has started and many countries have changed their travel advice and are allowing their people to travel through this undiscovered region for the first time in decades.
-Also the Ugandan Government and it’s partners are putting a lot of effort into improving it’s infrastructure, electricity has reached the region and schools are been built in great numbers.
+Unfortunately, the insecure past of the Karamojong has given the region and the people a negative image within Uganda and beyond.
+But happily, the process has started and many countries have changed their travel advice and are allowing their people to travel through this undiscovered region for the first time in decades.
+Also, the Ugandan Government and its partners are putting a lot of effort into improving its infrastructure, electricity has reached the region and schools are been built in great numbers.

 Photography: Marcus Westberg

-The Karimojong have distinctive beauty ideals as scarification on the body and faces, usage of colourful beads, the iconic blankets and their traditional dances shows great similarities to the renown Maasai in Kenya.
+The Karamojong have distinctive beauty ideals as scarification on the body and faces, usage of colourful beads, the iconic blankets and their traditional dances shows.
+They show great similarities to the renown Maasai in Kenya.

-The mountains are inhabited by the original inhabitants of the plateau that flied into the mountains during the migration of the Karimojong.
-In the north life the Ik and the Tepeth in central and south but each with their own believes and traditions.
+The mountains are inhabited by the original inhabitants of the plateau that flied into the mountains during the migration of the Karamojong.
+The Ik are living in the northern part of the mountain and the central and south is occupied by the Tepeth, each with their own believes and traditions.

-The mountains of Karamoja are an exciting alternative to the more strenuous climbs in East Africa with many of the same attractions, a milder climate, lower elevation and requires no special equipment or technical experience.
+The mountains of Karamoja are an exciting alternative to the more strenuous climbs in East Africa with many of the same attractions, lower elevation and requires no special equipment or technical experience.

-Our expeditions are a mix of rich encounters with the Uganda’s highland people, breathtaking views and unique sights along the trails and unique campsites where you can enjoy the sunset, the stars and sunrise over the planes of Karamoja.
+The experience of climbing Karamoja’s mountains is a mix of rich encounters with the Uganda’s highland people, breath taking views and unique sights along the trails and unique campsites where you can enjoy the sunset, the stars and sunrise over the planes of Karamoja.

 Karamoja is home to one National Park and three Game Reserves that collectively have the most unique biodiversity of Uganda and a great importance to the European Bird migration.
-Pian Upe game reserve covers the area from Mt.
-Kadam in the South to Mt.
-Napak to the North.
-Together with the game reserve of Bokora and Matheniko create a larger ecosystem of savanna and mountains in a semi arid area where species are seen like ostriches, dik dik, hyenas and buffaloes and Uganda’s last population of roam antelope.
-Birdlife is particularly prolific around the swamp terrains where you will find many bird species difficult to see elsewhere like the Jackson’s Hornbill (Tockus jacksoni).
+Pian Upe Game Reserve covers the area from Mt.
+Kadam in the south to Mt.
+Napak to the north.
+Together with the game reserve of Bokora and Matheniko they create a larger ecosystem of savanna and mountains in a semi-arid area where species are seen like ostriches, dik dik, hyenas, buffaloes and Uganda’s last population of roam antelope.
+Birdlife is particularly prolific around the swamp terrains where you will find many bird species which are difficult to see elsewhere like the Jackson’s Hornbill (Tockus jacksoni).

-In the far north of the region lies one of Africa’s most renown and remote national parks, Kidepo Valley, it contains one of the most exciting faunas of any Ugandan parks, with over 80 species of mammals such as the cheetah, Lions, elephants, leopard, warthogs, ostriches, buffaloes, giraffes and lions but also several of which restricted only to Kidepo, striped hyena and caracal.
+In the far north of the region lies one of Africa’s most renown and remote national parks: Kidepo Valley.
+It contains one of the most exciting faunas of any Ugandan parks, with over 80 species of mammals such as the cheetah, lions, elephants, leopard, warthogs, ostriches, buffaloes and giraffes, but also several of which restricted only to Kidepo, like the striped hyena and caracal.

 The bird list boasts over 465 species such as ostriches, Apalis, Jackson’s Hornbill, Grenadier, Pygmy Falcon, Red Throated Bee Eater, Rufous chatterer, White-bellied go-away bird and many more.